Category Archives: Music

 Make Like A Tree

 Yesterday evening I went to see Passenger—featuring Richard Brincklow on piano, keyboards, and bizarre Fisher-Price blowy thing—play at Komedia.
 They were excellent, but I knew that already.
 Great gig, guys.
 Reader, buy their single.
 What I didn’t know is that Carrie Tree, the support to the support band, is astonishingly good.
-She completely overcame my musical […]
+She completely overcame my […]

 Overheard In New York

 Someone at Harry’s Place comments that Until now, I thought Gwyneth Paltrow was Welsh.” which reminds me of being in a video rental store in NYC in the late 90s with a local.
 An old Tom Jones song starts playing.
-“Well, I never,” says I to my native companion in my conspicuously British way, “This is […]
+“Well, I never,” says I to my native companion in my conspicuously British way, “This […]

 Calvin’s Crimes